FINE PRINT 2020

-a.
-Only real/natural vanilla as pods or extract is allowed.
-This can be in the form of real vanilla seeds or extract, or natural vanilla flavour – provided that this can be proved on the application.
+- Only real/natural vanilla is allowed (except for the Open Category).
+Real/natural vanilla can be in the form of real vanilla seeds or extract, or natural vanilla flavour – provided that this can be proved on the application.

-e.
-Dark chocolate must contain a minimum of 55% cocoa solids when used in a bar or coating.
+- Dark chocolate must contain a minimum of 60% cocoa solids when used in a bar or coating.
 When used in a filling mixed with other ingredients 55% is permissible.

-3. a) It is required to state the chocolate and ingredients used for each entry.
-For Bean to Bar chocolate bars, or entries using bean to bar chocolate – where the entrant is a bean to bar maker – entrants must state the farm or supplier the cocoa beans are from, providing cotact details where relevant.
+a) List ingredients used for each entry.
+For Bean to Bar chocolate bars, or entries using bean to bar chocolate – where the entrant is a bean to bar maker – entrants must state the farm or supplier the cocoa beans are from, providing contact details where relevant.

-3. b) Entries where ‘couverture chocolate’ (the finished solid chocolate product) has been used, then the type / origin of that chocolate and the chocolate producting business or company you bought your couverture chocolate from must be listed in full.
+b) Entries where ‘couverture chocolate’ (the finished solid chocolate product) has been used, then the type / origin of that chocolate and the chocolate producing business or company you bought your couverture chocolate from must be listed in full.

-3. c) Ingredients, cocoa % and origin of cocoa bean will be revealed to the judges.
-All other specifics relating to the entry will be kept strictly confidential from judges.
+c) Ingredients, cocoa % and origin of cocoa bean will be revealed to the judges.
+All other specifics relating to the entry will be kept strictly confidential from judges

-5. You may enter multiple flavours/variants of the same product, but a separate entry form is required for each one.
+You may enter multiple flavours/variants of the same product, a separate entry form is required for each one.

-Entries will be judged according to the criteria break down set out below:
+Entries will be judged according to the criteria below: